1kevinxu1/TraverseApp/README.md

 [heroku]: http://traverse-app.com

 ## Minimum Viable Product
-Traverse is an orignal app where travelers can meet and plan events/activities beforehand with users who will be in the same places they will.
-Built on Rails and Backbone.
+Traverse is an original demo app where travelers can meet and plan events/activities beforehand with other users who are traveling near their destination.
+Built with Rails and Backbone.js, with PostgreSQL as the database.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->